HuinaLi/Ascon-collision-search/README.md

 # Ascon-collision-search

-This project verifies the validity of Ascon differential trails and prints corresponding right pairs from SAT solutions.
+This project verifies the validity of Ascon collinding trails and generates corresponding right pairs from SAT tools.

 ## Project Structure